yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

   - `"price"`: The product's price (required).
   - `"imageUrl"`: A URI for the product's image (optional; must be a valid URI if provided).
 - **Notes**: No additional properties are allowed per product object.

-### Notes on Themes and Colors

-- **Global Color Palette in "settings"**:
-  - Colors within `"settings" > "colors" > "palette"` use OKLCH format (e.g., "50% 0.15 210").
-  - Defines the store's overall color scheme.
-- **Section-Specific Themes in "paths"**:
-  - Colors within section `"theme"` objects use hex format (e.g., "#ffffff").
-  - Use sparingly to complement the global palette.
-- **Consistency**: Ensure section themes align visually with the global palette.

 ---